 Fun Fact: 90% of druggies hide their cocaine in the hood of the car

 A large portion of the episode takes place in the nightclub where Detective Drebin goes undercover as comedian Tony de Wonderful.
-For some reason never explained, he’s a natural-born comedian, making his audience laugh hysterically with his cheesy jokes and bringing them to tears with a tone-deaf but heartfelt rendition of “Somewhere over the Rainbow”.
+For some reason never explained, he’s a natural-born comedian, making his audience laugh hysterically with his cheesy jokes and bringing them to tears with a tone-deaf but heartfelt rendition of “Somewhere Over the Rainbow”.
 It seems like every detective on a police show has some random, niche skill that comes in handy when solving a case so Detective Drebin is no different.
 He gains the trust of Mrs. V, who always menacingly crushes nuts in her hands in lieu of cracking her knuckles, and gets his first job picking up a shipment of drugs.

 After receiving a tip from the local shoeshiner about a drug drop at Mrs. V’s, Detective Drebin and Captain Hocken set their team up to make an arrest.
 Their team of men cover all the exits (literally) to ensure their criminals won’t get away.
-When they spot a drug-runner nicknamed the Frenchman disguises as a woman delivering the cocaine to Mrs. V in the middle of the nightclub during de Wonderful’s stand-up routine, Drebin grabs the drugs and gets his criminals.
+When they spot a drug runner nicknamed the Frenchman disguises as a woman delivering cocaine to Mrs. V in the middle of the nightclub during de Wonderful’s stand-up routine, Drebin grabs the drugs and gets his criminals.

 Covering the exits

-The episode draws to a close in the office after justice has been served.
+The episode draws to a close in the office after justice is served.
 Just like the rest of the episodes in the series, the last shot is a freeze-frame, imitating many such endings in 70s and 80s TV shows and films.
 Instead of ending on a still image, the actors freeze in place as the world around them continues moving.
 In this ending, the building begins to collapse.
-The actors stayi as still as they can even as debris from the ceiling falls and hits them on their heads.
+The actors stay as still as they can even as debris from the ceiling falls and hits them on their heads.
 And with that, the series screeched to a halt, prematurely dying just as the series was reaching its full comedic potential.

 The series never caught on during its initial run.
 Leslie Nelson speculated in an interview that the show didn’t land because it required too much from the audience to pick up on the jokes.
 Luckily it has gained a cult following through subsequent re-runs and its place on the internet.
-Also, its short runtime does not hurt it nor does the popularity of the subsequent Naked Gun series.
+Also, its short runtime does not hurt it nor does the popularity of Nelson’s subsequent Naked Gun series.
 Police Squad is a unique experiment in television comedy that has aged superbly and is a great gateway to many great, classic police procedural television shows.